How to Apply for Aid

-While February 15 is SXU's priority filing deadline, many sources of funds are only awarded until funds are depleted.
-Therefore, it is recommended that you file your FAFSA as soon as possible after January 1 of the year you plan to enroll at SXU, and each subsequent year you plan to attend, in order to receive all funds for which you qualify.
+While November 15 is SXU's priority filing deadline, many sources of funds are only awarded until funds are depleted.
+Therefore, it is recommended that you file your FAFSA as soon as possible after October 1 the year before you plan to enroll at SXU, and each subsequent year you plan to attend, in order to receive all funds for which you qualify.

 In order to file the FAFSA as soon as possible, consider estimating your income information.
 The prior year's taxes are a good basis for your estimates, adjusting as necessary.
 Once your taxes are complete, update your FAFSA by logging in and selecting the option to Make Corrections.
 Then select the option to Link to the IRS (PDF) in order to import your tax data directly.
 After any adjustments to your application, resubmit your FAFSA changes for processing.

 Saint Xavier University's school code is 001768.
 Be sure to include SXU on your FAFSA so that your eligibility for aid at SXU can be reviewed.

 Once you are an admitted student to Saint Xavier University and your valid FAFSA results have been received, an award letter detailing your estimated financial aid will be sent to you.